ABOUT TOOHEY’S EXTRA DRY

 In order for TED to remain the popular beer of choice amongst the younger beer market TED needs to position itself as the popular brand of choice.
 Hence what better way to do this than to partner with Rip Curl to promote the social aspect of have a beer with your mates.

-Since the huge success of the TED “Bank It Or Blow It” competition run with Traction Digital, Lion grew their database by acquiring almost 50,000 new subscribers.
+Since the huge success of the TED “Bank It Or Blow It” competition run with Ovato Technology, Lion grew their database by acquiring almost 50,000 new subscribers.
 Hence, when the formula works, TED decided to roll out their next big competition, Hit The Button.

 - To strengthen brand awareness across Australia,